 Where are you most likely to be in a fatal winter weather-related car accident?

 Across Michigan counties of all sizes, many winter weather-related fatalities occurred in the Western part of the state, particularly near the city of Kalamazoo.

-All counties in the table above had winter-weather related driving fatalities higher than the Michigan average of 2.48 deaths per 100,000 residents.
+All counties in the table above had winter weather-related driving fatalities higher than the Michigan average of 2.48 deaths per 100,000 residents.
 Small counties tended to be more dangerous than their midsize and large peers, with an average rate of 6.00 deaths per 100,000 residents, compared to 5.11 for medium counties and 1.54 for large counties.
-In fact, of all Michigan counties analyzed, eight of the top 10 most dangerous for winter weather were considered small, with a population between 10,000 and 49,999.
+In fact, of all Michigan counties analyzed, eight of the top 10 most dangerous for winter weather were considered small, with populations between 10,000 and 49,999.